-Forensic science and crime scene investigation (CSI) have become popular fields of study in the U.S. and today several major universities offer related degree programs.
+Forensic science and crime scene investigation (CSI) have become popular fields of study in the United States.
+Several major universities offer degree programs that combine science with criminalistics.

 Fortunately for budding forensic scientists who are watching their wallets, a number of economical community colleges offer certificates and degrees in forensics.

-Because laboratory forensic science and crime scene investigation rely so heavily on hands-on experience, it is difficult to find 100% online programs.
-Required courses like DNA testing, serology and sample analysis must be completed in a lab.
-For this reason, most of the “online” criminal investigation degrees are actually hybrid programs: many of the content courses are online, but the lab courses must be completed on campus.
+Because laboratory forensic science and crime scene investigation rely so heavily on hands-on experience, it is difficult to find 100 percent online programs.
+Required courses like DNA testing, serology, and sample analysis must be completed in a laboratory.
+For this reason, most of the online criminal investigation and forensics degrees are actually hybrid programs, meaning many of the content courses are offered online, but the laboratory courses must be completed on campus.

-Still, these hybrid programs are often a perfect choice for the student who is already working or can’t travel often to attend school.
+Still, these programs are often a perfect choice for students who are already working or are unable to travel often to attend school.
 Several hybrid forensic science programs take time constraints into account and provide compressed lab experiences over the course of a few weekends or months.

 There are a few forensic science schools that offer 100 percent online programs, such as the master’s degree in forensic science from the University of Florida.
 This institution offers four specializations in its 32-credit graduate program and students can choose to specialize in forensic science, forensic DNA and serology, forensic toxicology, and forensic drug chemistry.